 How much should a 9-month-old sleep?

-A nine-month-old baby typically sleeps about 14 to 15 hours per day.
+Nine-month-old babies typically sleep about 14 to 15 hours per day.
 Eleven hours of those are at night.
 About three hours are divided between two daytime naps.

-If you think baby needs a little extra nudging to start sleeping longer stretches, you might consider sleep-training.
-Sleep-training a 9-month-old baby is totally doable—although there are some babies who resist.
-Here’s more information to help you decide if sleep-training is right for your family, as well as advice on how to do it.
+- What if my 9-month-old baby isn’t sleeping through the night?
+About 70 percent of 9-month-olds sleep 8 to 12 hours at night without waking.
+But don’t let the fact that your baby isn’t part of the majority get you down—babies don’t need to sleep through the night, even if you might want them to!
+If you think your child needs a little extra nudging to start sleeping longer stretches, you might consider sleep-training.
+Sleep training a 9-month-old baby is totally doable.
+Here’s more information to help you decide if sleep training is right for your family, as well as advice on how to do it.

+- What if my 9-month-old won’t sleep?
+Sleep regression is common among 9-month-old babies.
+Because your child is learning new skills, such as crawling, pulling up to stand and cruising, they might decide they want to practice them… in the middle of the night.
+Some older babies might decide they simply miss their parents!
 The good news is, babies tend to grow out of regressions like this within a month or two.
-Until then, use some of these moms’ tricks to try to help baby (and you!) get more restful sleep.
+Until then, use some of these tricks to try to help baby (and you!) get more restful sleep.

-Your nine-month-old is awake for about 10 hours per day and is more active than ever!
+Nine-month-olds might be awake for about 10 hours per day, and they’re likely more active than ever!
 You’re probably looking for ideas of things to do with a 9-month-old baby.
-Check out this list of baby activities that will give you an idea of things to do now, as well as things to do with baby as she grows.
+Check out this list of baby activities that’ll give you an idea of things to do now, as well as things to do with baby as they grow.

-- Blood test: The doctor will test baby’s blood for lead and signs of anemia.
+- Nine-month-olds typically get a blood test: The doctor will test baby’s blood for lead and signs of anemia.

 - Schedule baby’s 12-month checkup.